Philippi Guernsey Counselling Service

 The Philippi Trust (Guernsey) LBG is managed by a Board of Directors whose responsibilities are financial and ethical probity and to ensure that the aims and objectives of the Trust are fulfilled.

-The Counselling and Training Services are run and provided by a volunteer manager and trained counsellors, supported by one part-time paid assistant, initially funded by Lloyds TSB Foundation.
+The Counselling and Training Services are provided by a part-time manager and a trainer, trained counsellors and trainees on placement.

 “The Philippi Trust (Guernsey) LBG exists to provide professional and accessible counselling training and counselling to those within the church and community in the Bailiwick of Guernsey through the activities of the Philippi Guernsey Counselling and Training Service.”

 Over the years Philippi Guernsey has been working with various statutory and voluntary agencies in Guernsey in the area of counselling and training.
 It became increasingly obvious that there was a “gap” in counselling services for those in Guernsey who were, perhaps through their social and economic background, not able to access professional counselling.